 John Bergin, Randy Branston, Gordon Bugg, Brad Fadden, Meggan Hostetler-Schrock, Jeremy Iwanski, Dr. Kecheng Li, Dr. Tony Lyons, Charles P. Klass, Jim Niemiec, Alexandra Pekarovicova, James M. Rennes, John A. Roper III, Mark A. Sorenson, Dan Varney, Don Ventresca

-Networking opportunities include dinner and brewery tour at the world famous Bell's Eccentric Cafe in Kalamazoo.
+Networking opportunities include a dinner and brewery tour at the world-famous Bell's Eccentric Cafe in Kalamazoo.

-- Free WMU shuttle service provided to WMU’s campus for the course each day as well as to and from the off-site dinner.
+- Free WMU shuttle is a service provided to WMU’s campus for the course each day as well as to and from the off-site dinner.